Kemp Family History: 1714 to Present

 Lived: Lingholm, Lake District

 Career: During the Second World War, he was part of the British Expeditionary Force and the mass evacuation of British troops from the shores of Dunkirk.
-By chance, he was able to pull Alec Davidson (who had worked for his father) from the sea, into the small boat he had just been hauled into.
-He saw active service throughout Europe, India and the Pacific where he was attached to the US forces and was promoted to Honorary Brigadier.
+By chance, he could pull Alec Davidson (who had worked for his father) from the sea into the small boat he had just been hauled into.
+He saw active service throughout Europe, India, and the Pacific, where he was attached to the US forces and promoted to Honorary Brigadier.
 He was awarded an OBE in 1945.
-He became Chairman of Kelsall and Kemp in 1945.
-He was appointed Chairman of the Cotton Board in 1957 and was a champion of the cotton industry and trade.In his memoirs, Harold Macmillan (British prime minister) wrote “the chairman of the British Cotton Board was Lord Rochdale, a man of infinite patience and skill, combined with absolute integrity.
+He became Chair of Kelsall and Kemp in 1945.
+He was appointed Chair of the Cotton Board in 1957 and was a cotton industry and trade champion.
+In his memoirs, Harold Macmillan (British prime minister) wrote, “The chair of the British Cotton Board was Lord Rochdale, a man of infinite patience and skill, combined with absolute integrity.
 Without Lord Rochdale, we could have achieved nothing.
-I never ceased to admire his devotion to a task which he had undertaken purely from a sense of public duty.”
-He was also a director of a number of businesses and financial institutions.
-He held various roles in shipping including Chairman of the National Ports Council, Harland and Wolff and headed a three-year enquiry into UK shipping.
+I never ceased to admire his devotion to a task he had undertaken purely from a sense of public duty.”
+He was also a director of several businesses and financial institutions.
+He held various roles in shipping, including Chair of the National Ports Council, Harland and Wolff and headed a three-year enquiry into UK shipping.
 He was made a Viscount in 1960 in recognition of his public service.
 He was also a very active and conscientious member of the House of Lords.

-Interests: The gardens and woodlands at his home Lingholm, the arts and Christian Science and social engagements.
+Interests: The gardens and woodlands at his home, Lingholm, the arts and Christian Science and social engagements.

 Of note: He was a firm conservative and believer in government intervention in the right circumstances.
-He was always of the belief that university should not only prepare people for the professions but also for manufacturing.He knew that an important tenant to the creation of wealth was manufacturing and trading world-wide.
-John was greatly assisted by his personal assistant of 30 years, Marjorie Dymock, whose organizational and administrative skills enabled him to focus fully on his business and political responsibilities.
-On his death, Marjorie continued to work for his wife Elinor.
+He always believed that universities should prepare people not only for the professions but also for manufacturing.
+He knew that manufacturing and trading worldwide were essential to creating wealth.
+John was greatly assisted by his assistant of 30 years, Marjorie Dymock, whose organisational and administrative skills enabled him to focus entirely on his business and political responsibilities.
+On his death, Marjorie continued to work for his wife, Elinor.

 StJohn Durival Kemp